Meilidehuli/deepfake_detector/README.md

-# LRNet
+# deepfake-detector
 Landmark Recurrent Network: An efficient and robust framwork for Deepfakes detection
 > The implementation for paper: **Improving the Efficiency and Robustness for Deepfakes Detection through Precise Geometric Features (CVPR2021)**.
 >
 >[[Paper Link](https://arxiv.org/abs/2104.04480)]

 # Overview
-LRNet is a light-weight and effective Deepfakes detection framework.
+deepfake-detector is a light-weight and effective Deepfakes detection framework.
 It analyzes the sequence of geometric features in facial videos to capture the *temporal artifacts* (such as unnatural expressions) and make predictions.